Top 10 of All Time!

 regional vice-president of IBM.
 This piece relates the

-rather amusing circumstances Chauncey and Wally Zinn agreed
+rather amusing circumstances Chauncey and Wally Zinn wherein agreed

 to combine efforts and midwife the birth of nuclear power.] |